gowrishsbhandary/quiz-up/README.md

+Welcome to the quiz-up wiki!

+This command-line program lets users browse answers for questions present in the system. also, users can input new questions along with answers.

+A few constrains user has to follow is:
+1. Questions entered must exactly match the questions in the system.
+2. May or may not enter '?' after the question.
+3. While inputting the new questions and answers, the question should end with '?' and the answer should be inside "".
+4. Question or answer must limit to 255 char to input successfully
+5. Can not input the only question, there must be one or more answers to the question to input succesfully.

 # **Quiz-up**

 1. Write a java command line program that gives me two options.
 One to ask a specific question and the other option is to add questions and their answers